erikroed/devenv-notes/gui-applications.md

-# Tools
+# GUI Applications

 This part we will first quickly install some GUI applications like a browser and a IDE.
-Later on we will go deeper into CLI-tools and start creating a docker image for testing our ansible script, and verify our script in isolated environments (containers).
+In the next section, we will have a look at CLI-tools and start creating a docker image for testing our ansible script, and verify our script in isolated environments (containers) with docker.

 So let's get started with the GUI applications.